 Drupal 9 uses MySQL 5.7 uses as a minimum.
-Acquia Cloud subscribers will not have access, until a later date, to this version.
-If you receive an error message related to database versions while updating or installing Drupal 9, you must install and configure the MySQL 5.6 driver module.
+Acquia Cloud subscribers are getting upgraded in a rolling platform change to the newer version.
+However, if you receive an error message related to database versions while updating or installing Drupal 9, you must install and configure the MySQL 5.6 driver module.
 The module is developed and maintained by Acquia to resolve the error until our platform is able to provide MySQL 5.7.

 Will the upgrade require data migration?